 In addition to ACF’s impact areas, the Foundation also funds work that supports a thriving philanthropic sector dedicated to social change, efforts to strengthen the financial sustainability of the social change ecosystem, and the seeding and innovation as rapid response to relevant, emerging work.

 New Media Ventures supports innovation and technology start-ups in the social change sector.
 The Progressive Multiplier Fund is working to develop revenue streams that fund social justice organizing work.
 Mission Investors Exchange will expand their work with foundation members to center an equity strategy in impact investments.
+Confluence Philanthropy is launching a new program to support foundations as they analyze their banking relationships in accordance with their mission.
 Lastly, the Center for Community Progress will engage in a planning process to design a Land Bank Network.